 The “Berlin International Graduate School of Natural Sciences and Engineering” (BIG-NSE), which is now part of the "Einstein Centre for Catalysis" (EC2), is offering seven three-year scholarships/positions for a PhD in Berlin in the field of Catalysis.
-The lastest deadline for applications was March 31, 2019 for applicants who wished to be considered for a BIG-NSE scholarship.
+The next deadline for application is January 15, 2020.

 The entry requirements for EC2/BIG-NSE are: